Adore2113/MarsHSim/docs/dev_log.md

     ♡ I like how clean the dictionaries look in engine.py so I think if my returns return four or more variables, I'm going to make it into a dictionary (starting w. power_system.py w. lights and wellness lights)

-    ♡ I cleaned up engine.py but quit pushing commits in the messy middle incase I had to undo everything I did anyway, but I got it sorted out and organized
+    ♡ I cleaned up engine.py but quit pushing commits in the messy middle in case I had to undo everything I did anyway, but I got it sorted out and organized

     ♡ reviewing notes that I wrote and moving onto temp_system.py